mattstyles333/glasses/README.md

 ## Editing

-Fur is already optimised for adding, updating and removing products and editing the navigation and footer in CloudCannon.
+Optimised for adding, updating and removing products and editing the navigation and footer in CloudCannon.

 ### Posts